vincentmungai/vincentmungai/README.md

 I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

-Skills: JS / HTML / CSS
+Skills: AstroJS / JS / HTML / CSS / NextJS / GSAP+

 - 🔭 I’m currently working on this page.